-Many people are faced with the dilemma of knowing they should be planning for retirement, but currently being in debt.
-Having that nest egg that you need when your working days are done definitely requires early planning, but no one wants to carry debt around any longer than necessary.
+Many people are faced with the dilemma of knowing they should be planning for retirement but are also in debt.
+Building up a healthy nest egg for when your working days are over definitely requires early planning, but no one wants to carry debt around any longer than necessary.

-When unsecured debts are gnawing at you each and everyday, it’s really easy to put off that retirement planning, but that really the best course of action?
+When unsecured debts are gnawing at you each and every day, it’s really easy to put off that retirement planning, but is it really the best course of action?

-Retirement planning is important….so important that many financial experts say you should continue on with your plans even if you’re in debt.
-The reasoning is that the clock is ticking.
+Retirement planning is important – so important, in fact, that many financial experts say you should continue on with your plans even if you’re in debt.
+The reasoning is time.
 You only have a certain number of working years to earn what you need to earn, and that number is only going to shrink.
+Furthermore, building a hefty retirement fund becomes a lot easier when you start young.
+Compound interest can do wonders for your bottom line, and simple mathematics that proves that the longer you save, the more money you’ll have.

 Check That Interest

-If you do have debts like credit cards, loans and credit lines, it is a good idea to check out the interest rates before blindly deciding to continue saving.
-If you’re loaded up with high interest cards and loans, taking a temporary break from retirement planning might be a wise option.
-Or at least set up a meeting with your creditors to see if you can’t shift them to lower interest options.
+If you do have debts like credit cards, loans, and credit lines, it is a good idea to check out the interest rates before blindly deciding to continue saving.
+If you’re loaded up with high-interest loans, taking a temporary break from retirement planning might be a wise option.
+At the very least, you should talk to your creditors to see if you can shift them to lower interest options.

 It’s Ultimately Up to You

 There’s really no perfect answer that’s going to fit everyone’s life, which is probably why it’s called ‘personal’ finance.
-Take a good, honest look at your lifestyle and your situation and your personality and try to determine what’s the reality for you.
+Take a good, honest look at your lifestyle, your situation and your personality, and try to determine the best solution for you.

 If you think that you’re just going to run the debt up again or won’t be diligent about paying it down as fast as possible, then you have no choice but to keep saving for retirement.
 On the other hand, if you know that you’ll make every sacrifice to get it all paid as quickly as you can, then maybe taking a short break isn’t a horrible idea.